eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ### Modify connection

-Modify an existing connection by sending the following DevOps command:
+Modify an existing connection by sending the following DevOps command.

 ```json
 {